How to use a countersink bit

 WHAT IS A COUNTERSINK BIT?

-A countersink bit is an attachment that fits into a drill/driver and is used to drill a depression that allows a screw to be hidden from view, especially when drilling into hard board products such as PG Bison SupaWood and hardwoods.
+A countersink bit is an attachment that fits into a drill/driver and is used to drill a depression that allows a screw to be hidden from view, especially when drilling into hard board products such as SupaWood and hardwoods.

 WHAT DOES A COUNTERSINK BIT DO?